Eloy Jiménez Preview, Player Props: White Sox vs. Royals

-Eloy Jimenez -- with a slugging percentage of .368 in his past 10 games (including no homers) -- will be in action for the Chicago White Sox versus the Kansas City Royals, with Brady Singer on the mound, on September 11 at 7:40 PM ET.
+On Tuesday, Eloy Jimenez (.368 slugging percentage in past 10 games, with no home runs) and the Chicago White Sox face the Kansas City Royals, whose starting pitcher will be Brady Singer.
+First pitch is at 4:40 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Tigers.
+In his most recent game, he went 1-for-3 with a double and an RBI against the Tigers.

 Eloy Jiménez Game Info & Props vs. the Royals